 CELL @ SAC Goals:

-- To provide high-quality, comprehensive instruction for ELL students.
+- To provide high-quality, comprehensive instruction for ELLs.

-- To prepare ELL students to transition to and be successful in college-level classes.
+- To prepare ELLs to transition to and be successful in college-level classes.

 - To develop the communication skills of ELLs to work in a diverse global society.